NACD Public Company Governance Survey

 The Current State of the American Boardroom

-As in past years, the NACD Public Company Governance Survey report explores a wide variety of the topics that make their way onto board agendas.
+As in past years, the NACD Public Company Governance Survey report explores a wide variety of topics that make their way onto board agendas.
 This report serves as a valuable resource for boards that are seeking affirmation that their governance practices are effective, fit for purpose, and clearly communicated to stakeholders.
 The trends and insights highlighted here can help boards assess priorities, explore emerging business themes, and evaluate the effectiveness of their oversight practices and their governance approaches.
 Specifically, this year’s report offers detailed insights into

 - board size and structure,